dodiazlopez/main/README.md

 **Participation in Research Projects with Funding**

+1. **Developing Cyber Intelligence Capacities for the Prevention of Crime.** Project funded by University of Rosario.
+2021.
+Role: Main Researcher.
+Status: Finished.
+Call: IV-TFA043 (5000,00 €).

-1.	**Strengthening Governance Capacity for Smart Sustainable Cities.** Project funded by Erasmus+ Capacity Building in Higher Education programme.
+2.	**Strengthening Governance Capacity for Smart Sustainable Cities.** Project funded by Erasmus+ Capacity Building in Higher Education programme.
+2019.
 Role: Researcher.
-Status: To start in 2019.
+Status: Finished.
 Call: EAC/A05/2017 (999.826,00 €).

-2.	**Developing secure and resilient architectures for Smart Sustainable Cities.** Project funded by the Colombian School of Engineering.
+3.	**Developing secure and resilient architectures for Smart Sustainable Cities.** Project funded by the Colombian School of Engineering.
+2019.
 Role: Main researcher.
-Status: To start in 2019.
+Status: Finished.
 CALL: PRP0010 - CI_JI_2018 (79.295,75 US).

-3.	**COSMOS: Collaborative, Seamless and Adaptive Sentinels for the Internet of Things.** Project funded by BBVA Foundation, 2017-2018.
+4.	**COSMOS: Collaborative, Seamless and Adaptive Sentinels for the Internet of Things.** Project funded by BBVA Foundation, 2017-2018.
 Role: Researcher.
 Status: Finished.
 (35.000,00 €)

-4.	**Cybersecurity Architecture for Incident Management.** Project funded by the Colombian School of Engineering, 2018.
+5.	**Cybersecurity Architecture for Incident Management.** Project funded by the Colombian School of Engineering, 2018.
 Role: Researcher.
 Status: Finished.
 (13.918,00 €)

-5.	**Design and development of reactive tools with application to distributed middleware for the processing of big data.** Project funded by the Colombian School of Engineering, 2018.
+6.	**Design and development of reactive tools with application to distributed middleware for the processing of big data.** Project funded by the Colombian School of Engineering, 2018.
 Role: Researcher.
 Status: Finished.
 (12.945,00 €)

-6.	**Development of a SIEM (Security Information and Event Management System) solution for the protection of information assets.** Project funded by the Colombian School of Engineering, 2017.
+7.	**Development of a SIEM (Security Information and Event Management System) solution for the protection of information assets.** Project funded by the Colombian School of Engineering, 2017.
 Role: Main Researcher.
 Status: Finished.
 (10.209,00 €)

 **Participation in Consultancy Projects**